JamieDavis2016/JamieDavis2016.github.io/_sessions/u18s/2026/29 Jan/index.md

 Playing with the net, going from front to back court, no jump attack to start

 # Activity 1 - Servers vs passers
-Starting with servers vs passers, 9 total, 3 passers, 2 passers, 2 servers, 2 servers, 1 setter
+As normal, 3 vs 3, 2 servers  vs 3 passers

 moving onto -
 Going to have 3 passers on 1 side with a setter and a middle attacker / outside attacker (5 on 1 side), 2 servers